 - ¼ cup granulated sugar

-- ½ tbsp apple pie spice, *notes below on how to make your own
+- ½ tablespoon apple pie spice, *notes below on how to make your own

 Instructions